getpelican/pelican-plugins/render_math/Readme.md

 To restore math, [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4/4.4.0) is used.
 If it is not installed, no summary processing will happen.

+### Load custom LaTeX macros

+If you use the same macros over and over, it's a good idea to not repeat yourself defining them in multiple Markdown or reStructuredText documents.
+What you can do instead is tell the plugin absolute paths for text files containing macro definitions.

+If the same macro name has multiple definitions, the last one is used and a warning is printed to stdout.

+See below in the Usage section for examples.

 Usage
 -----
 ### Templates